1. What can help your mental health and wellbeing?

 If you can’t do the things you normally enjoy because you are staying at home, try to think about how you could adapt them, or try something new.
 There are lots of free tutorials and courses online and people are coming up with innovative online solutions like online pub quizzes and streamed live music concerts.

-Setting goals and achieving them gives a sense of control and purpose – think about things you want or need to do that you can still do at home.
+Setting and achieving goals gives a sense of control and purpose – think about things you want or need to do.
 It could be watching a film, reading a book or learning something online.

 Keep your mind active